JoshuaLampert/KernelInterpolation.jl/docs/src/pdes.md

 u(x) = \sum_{j = 1}^N c_jK(x, x_j),
 ```

 where $K$ is the kernel function.
-This approach is also non as non-symmetric collocation or Kansa's method.
+This approach is also known as non-symmetric collocation or Kansa's method.
 By enforcing the
 conditions $\mathcal{L}u(x_i) = f(x_i)$ for $i = 1,\ldots,N_I$ and $\mathcal{B}u(x_i) = g(x_i)$ for $i = N_I + 1,\ldots,N$ we
 obtain a linear system of equations for the coefficients $c_i$, which can be written as